Porgy and Bess: Racial controversy

-Ira Gershwin stipulated that only blacks be allowed to play the lead roles when the opera was performed in the United States, launching the careers of several prominent opera singers.
-Gershwin sought to write a true jazz opera and believed that Metropolitan Opera staff singers could never master the jazz idiom, which could instead only be sung by a black cast.
-Some black singers were overjoyed at Gershwin's work, going so far as to describe him as the "Abraham Lincoln of Negro music"..
+The Gershwins stipulated that only Black people be allowed to play the lead roles when the opera was performed in the United States, launching the careers of several prominent opera singers.
+George Gershwin sought to write a true jazz opera and believed that Metropolitan Opera staff singers could never master the jazz idiom, which could instead only be sung by a Black cast.
+Some Black singers were overjoyed at George's work; a cast member called him the "Abraham Lincoln of Negro music".

 Nevertheless, the opera's depiction of African Americans attracted controversy from the outset.
 Virgil Thomson, a white American composer, stated that "Folklore subjects recounted by an outsider are only valid as long as the folk in question is unable to speak for itself, which is certainly not true of the American Negro in 1935."
 An apocryphal quote attributed to Duke Ellington allegedly stated "the times are here to debunk Gershwin's lampblack Negroisms," but the quote was probably invented by a journalist who interviewed Ellington about the opera.
 Ellington publicly repudiated the article shortly after its publication.
 Ellington's response to the 1952 Breen revival was completely the opposite.
 His telegram to the producer read: "Your Porgy and Bess the superbest, singing the gonest, acting the craziest, Gershwin the greatest."
 Several of the members of the original cast later stated that they, too, had concerns that their characters might play into a stereotype that African Americans lived in poverty, took drugs, and solved their problems with their fists.

 A planned production by the Negro Repertory Company of Seattle in the late 1930s, part of the Federal Theatre Project, was canceled because actors were displeased with what they viewed as a racist portrayal of aspects of African-American life.
 The director initially envisioned that they would perform the play in a "Negro dialect."
 These Pacific Northwest African American actors, who did not speak in such dialect, would be coached in it.
 Florence James attempted a compromise of dropping the use of dialect but the production was canceled.

 Another production of Porgy and Bess, this time at the University of Minnesota in 1939, ran into similar troubles.
-According to Barbara Cyrus, one of the few black students then at the university, members of the local African-American community saw the play as "detrimental to the race" and as a vehicle that promoted racist stereotypes.
-The play was canceled due to pressure from the African-American community, which saw their success as proof of the increasing political power of blacks in Minneapolis–Saint Paul.
+According to Barbara Cyrus, one of the few Black students then at the university, members of the local African-American community saw the play as "detrimental to the race" and as a vehicle that promoted racist stereotypes.
+The play was canceled due to pressure from the African-American community, which saw their success as proof of the increasing political power of Black people in Minneapolis–Saint Paul.